 A vocational rehabilitation counselor works with the individual to formulate a plan for supported employment.
 As part of the planning process, the individual can select a community-based service provider from those available in the community.
 Services provided by the selected community-based service provider included a vocational evaluation, job development, and job coaching.
-Funding begins with the vocational rehabilitation program and then is picked up by the state developmental disability agency at the time period designated in the supported employment plan.
+Funding begins with the vocational rehabilitation program and then is continued by the state developmental disability agency at a time designated in the supported employment plan.